|

 Contraction Resumes: The Struggle Between Density and Temperature

-Prior to protostar stage, as clouds contracted, large and small masses contracted in similar ways, albeit at different rates
+Prior to protostar stage as clouds contracted, large and small masses contracted in similar ways, though at different rates

-Increasing density, as contraction occurs, or as you go toward the center, make escape of light harder
+Increasing density, as contraction occurs or as you go toward the center, makes escape of light harder

-In very small stars, which have to contract a lot to get just a little hotter, density increases faster than temperature
+In low mass stars, which contract a lot to get just a little hotter, density increases faster than temperature

-So, even though it is getting smaller, it doesn't have to increase its temperature
+So even though it is getting smaller, it doesn't have to increase its surface temperature

 (In the H-R Diagram, its evolutionary path is nearly straight down)

-In very large stars, which get much hotter by contracting just a little, temperature increases faster than density
+In massive stars, which get much hotter by contracting just a little, temperature increases faster than density

 In the H-R Diagram, the star moves to the left

-Intermediate mass stars, like the Sun, move downwards at first, like low mass stars, then to the left, later on, like high mass stars
+Intermediate mass stars like the Sun, move downward at first, like low mass stars, then to the left later on, like high mass stars

 (Alternate version of summary)